 Today, the price of Google and Facebook ads is rising for many businesses — so much so that no startup CEO dependent on marketing (Stitch Fix, Blue Apron) can escape a conversation with an investor or reporter without talking about it …

 … The upshot is the most valuable startups of the next 10 years will be the ones that figure out how to build lists of potential customers in new, novel and legal ways.
 The larger companies will be able to pay gatekeepers like Facebook and Google for growth.
 But for smaller companies, the days of relying on organic traffic, paid advertising or even email are going away.
 That is a major change from a decade ago and, more than the macroeconomy, might deflate this tech cycle.

 Apparently this problem is bigger than I thought.
 If Ms. Lessin is correct, even companies with access to military-grade funding may struggle to survive unless they come up with some novel marketing techniques.

 So what’s a small business to do?
 I wish I new.
 I’m a small business, so I struggle with this problem myself.
 Advertising isn’t supposed to be this difficult.
 It’s origins are simple.
 It’s what you did when you couldn’t go see somebody — You bought a small ad in the local newspaper, and it worked.

 I miss big heavy newspapers and magazines filled with smelly ink and glossy ads.
 I grew up with Look, Life, Time, Popular Mechanics, and Mad Magazine.
 Hell, this website was patterned after magazine layouts of the 40s and 50s.
 So I’m praying that we’ll have a renaissance in print media, but I’m not holding my breath.

-It’s interesting that today’s online celebrities and “influencers” consider the ultimate validation to be having their picture on the cover of a print magazine.
+It’s interesting that today’s online celebrities and “influencers” consider it the ultimate validation to have their picture on the cover of a print magazine.
 Go figure.